holochain/launcher-tauri/README.md

 Right now only Linux amd64 is supported.
 MacOS will be available soon.
 Windows support will be blocked until Holochain core supports it.

+There is a known issue that prevents the UIs from opening in chromium based browsers.
+For now the launcher will only open UIs in Firefox.

 ## Developer Setup

 See [Developer Setup](/dev-setup.md).